gek169/Simple_ISA/README.md

 /*75 dec so far.*/

-FIXED POINT OPERATIONS: 16 multiply instructions. add and subtract carry over. ranging from 4B to 5A. imul15.1: fixed-point multiply of a and b, 15.1 imul14.2: fixed-point multiply of a and b imul13.3: fixed-point multiply of a and b
+FIXED POINT OPERATIONS: 16 multiply instructions. add and subtract carry over. ranging from 4B to 5A.
+All 1 byte. imul15.1: fixed-point multiply of a and b, 15.1 imul14.2: fixed-point multiply of a and b imul13.3: fixed-point multiply of a and b